-This book is excellent so far, I have completed three chapters and I find Monaghan’s writing to be absolutely enveloping.
-She writes about the myths surrounding planting and nourishment and includes a number of exercises for the gardener to do in order to become a more soulful gardener.
+I am enjoying this book so far and I find Monaghan’s writing to be absolutely enveloping.
+She writes about the myths surrounding planting and nourishment and includes a number of exercises for the gardener to do in order to become more soulful.

-Soulful living is part of my Root work, and as Gardening puts one in direct contact with the Earth, an element of the Root Chakra, I thought that Gardening would be one of my major projects for this lunar cycle.
+Soulful living is one of my goals, and as Gardening puts one in direct contact with the Earth, with the soil and the Chthonic energies of the underworld, I thought that Gardening would be one of my major projects for this lunar cycle.

-My first project was to re-pot some of my more needy plants, ones that have not been re-potted in two years, and ones that had outgrown their pots.
+My first project was to re-pot some of my more needy plants, ones that have not been re-potted in two years, and ones that had outgrown their pots- these include my white Agapanthus, a succulent, a hyacinth and my black grass.
 I also decided to plant some poppy seeds for Anubis.

 I decided to do this all on Noumenia, to welcome in new energies and to rebirth and rekindle some of the magic of the energy that was already present.

-One could question the logic of bringing in potting soil and pots full of mud into a home that was cleaned for Deipnon, but then surrounding soil and dirt.
-In bringing in the soil, in having black dirt falling everywhere on my white tiles (despite having newspaper laid down) I was able to confront some of my own messy emotions.
+I did much of the re-potting indoors at Midnight and madea whole lot of mess.
+Surrounding myself with soil and dirt, I was able to confront some of my own messy emotions.
 There is nothing vile and nasty about the soil, it is merely an obsession of a culture so disconnected from the land and the earth that makes it seem so nasty and wrong.

 As a Pagan, and a Gardening Witch I should not feel so disconnected from my garden, from the soil, from the earth, and this was my first step into that re-connection.